 Health Savings Account (HSA)

 If you have an HSA, then you may continue to use your funds to pay for eligible medical and dental expenses.
 Those include deductible, co-insurance, copays, eyeglasses and other expenses.
-You are no longer eligible to make contributions to your account if you are not enrolled in a Consumer Driven Health Plan.
+You are no longer eligible to make contributions to your account if you are not enrolled in a High Deductible Health Plan.

 You have 90 days from your separation date to redeem any points in your account.
 Call the Rewards Program Helpline at (800) 875-8284 or visit the Pinellas County Rewards Program (internal link for employees) to place an order or to ask questions about your account.